Friedrich von Bodelschwingh: Opposition to other Nazi policies

 Bodelschwingh discussed both euthanasia and enforced sterilisation as possible solutions to the problem but concluded by firmly rejecting euthanasia as a viable option which put him at odds with the Nazi regime.
-Although he took the oath of loyalty to Hitler in 1938, as was common for Protestant pastors in the Third Reich, he made no secret of his vigorous opposition to the Nazi's sterilisation and euthanasia policies.
+Although he took the oath of loyalty to Hitler in 1938, as was common for Protestant pastors in the Third Reich, he made no secret of his vigorous opposition to the Nazis' sterilisation and euthanasia policies.
 The Gestapo closed the Bethel Theological School in March 1939 and in April 1940 ordered institutions and homes to begin relocation of their patients in collective shipments without notification of next-of-kin.

 In May 1940 Pastor Paul Braune, Vice President of the Central Board for Inner Missions of the German Protestant churches and head of the Hoffnungstal Institutions, met with Bodelschwingh at Bethel to discuss the Nazi "green forms" which he had been instructed to fill out, authorising the transfer of "feebleminded" girls from the Hoffnungstal Institutions.
 The two men were deeply alarmed over disturbing reports of deaths of former patients who were shipped off and strange obituaries which had appeared.
 In February 1941 when a physician's commission arrived at Bethel to force Bodelschwingh to fill out the green forms, he refused.
 Staff members expressed their willingness to forcibly resist any attempted transportation of sick persons by force and the commission eventually departed.
 A month later the Nazi regime banned the institute press.